jennymalmoe/BeachPlease/README.md

 Jumbotron not responsive:

-Hamburger meny (the three bars) is not lined with logo, shows lower:
+Hamburger meny (the three bars) is not lined with logo, shows lower: had to add a media query that targets device max width and smaller text-size and remove margin-left.

 There were some extra margin on the baeches page (could be scrolled from side to side):
 Seemed to be coming from the row margins.
 I added .row {margin: 0;} to the bottom of my CSS, and now the scroll seems to be gone.